 This three-part series of blogs form a guide to implementing a successful legal technology project.
+This is part one.
+Click below to read part two and three:

 While not a comprehensive guide, it highlights the key areas.
 With consideration and attention to these areas, your legal technology project will run much smoother.